 Organise your own fun sweepstake for anything from a teddy bear to a jar of sweets and sell tickets to your friends and family.
 Find out more here.

 Celebrate your special occasion

-If you have a birthday or other anniversary coming up that you won’t be able to celebrate in person, consider setting up a Facebook Fundraising page and asking for donations to Dementia UK instead.
+If you have a birthday or other anniversary coming up that you won’t be able to celebrate with as many people as usual, consider setting up a Facebook Fundraising page and asking for donations to Dementia UK instead.

 Donate it for Dementia Nurses

-By being at home, many of us are saving money on things like commuting, meals out and cinema trips.
+By being at home for several months, many of us are saved money on things like commuting, meals out and cinema trips.
 If you are able to, we would really appreciate it if you could donate some of those savings to support the Admiral Nurse Dementia Helpline.
 The specialist dementia support we provide is available to all and is more needed than ever due to increased isolation and the closure of support groups and networks.
 Click here to find out more and donate.